 If you allow yourself to explore your fantasies without shame and surrender more fully into your deepest desires, you can proactively add a depth of experience unlike anything you've ever felt.

 5. Surrender to the outcome.

-So much of the disconnection that arises during intimacy can be traced down to a pressure to perform or achieve something.
-Whether that is having an orgasm, trying to look a certain way or being perceived as a gifted lover, it distracts from the sacredness and beauty of the present moment.
+So much of the disconnection that arises during intimacy can be traced to a pressure to perform or achieve something.
+Whether that is having an orgasm, trying to look a certain way, or being perceived as a gifted lover, it distracts from the sacredness and beauty of the present moment.

-When we can use sex as an expression of love, service and presence, we open the doorway to experiencing sex as a spiritual experience, too.
+When we can use sex as an expression of love, service, and presence, we open the doorway to experiencing sex as a spiritual experience too.

-Most human beings will use intimacy as a way to experience release or feel pleasure; few will have the courage to really get into someone’s heart.
-But those who have to courage to do so will have a fulfilling depth in life unlike anything they might have imagined.
+Most human beings will use intimacy as a way to experience release or feel pleasure; few will have the courage to really get into someone's heart.
+But those who have the courage to do so will have a fulfilling depth in life unlike anything they might have imagined.